WICG/trust-token-api/README.md

 ## Potential API

-### Trust Token Issuance
+### Private State Token Issuance

-When an issuer.example context wants to provide tokens to a user (i.e. when the user is trusted), they can use a new Fetch API with the trustToken parameter:
+When an issuer.example context wants to provide tokens to a user (i.e. when the user is trusted), they can use a new Fetch API with the privateToken parameter:

 ```
 fetch('<issuer>/<issuance path>', {
-  trustToken: {
+  privateToken: {
     type: 'private-state-token',
     version: 1,
     operation: 'token-request',